rehierl/node-tree-outliner/2-1-extensions/0-1-implicit-associations.md

 **CLARIFICATION**
 A section either has an (i.e. one) end-marker node, or it doesn't.

-That is, because if a subsequent end-marker node results in the closure of a section, then that section is no longer relevant to any further subsequent end-marker node.
+That is because if a subsequent end-marker node results in the closure of a section, then that section is no longer relevant to any further subsequent end-marker node.
 Put differently, only the first relevant subsequent end-marker node can have a "close" effect on a section.
 And, because of that, no section